MrBlinky/Atari2600plus-dumper/readme.md

 Also double check the pinout of your cable or module as clone cables and modules do not always use the same pinout.

 Note:

-If you want to use a FTDI cable with a stereo audio jack so you can connect it to an audio jack connector built into the 2600+ shell, I recommend to get a 2.5mm one and not a 3.5mm one because you don't want someone accidentally insert an original Atari power supply.
+If you want to use a FTDI cable with a stereo audio jack so you can connect it to an audio jack connector built into the 2600+ shell, I recommend to get one with a a 2.5mm jack and not one with a 3.5mm jack because you don't want someone accidentally insert an original Atari 2600 power supply.
 Feeding 9V into the I/O board will most likely damage your 2600+.

 ![FTDI cable](https://github.com/MrBlinky/Atari2600plus-dumper/blob/main/images/atari-2600-plus-ftdi-cable.jpg)